A staff dedicated to our student-athletes.

 PE Teacher, Head Coach Varsity Soccer, 7/8 Basketball, 7/8 Softball

 John O’Hagan, born and raised in Dundalk, Ireland, began working at Sacred Heart in 2000 - his first job coming straight out of college.
-He played NCAA D1 College soccer with Hofstra University where he completed his undergraduate and graduate degrees in Physical Education.
+He played NCAA D1 College soccer with Hofstra University where he completed his undergraduate degree in Physical Education and graduate degree in Health Science.
 He is a full-time physical education teacher at Sacred Heart and has coached a multitude of different sports and teams over the years.
 He currently serves as the Head Varsity Soccer Coach where he has led the team to AAIS league and tournament championships.
 He is also Head Coach of 7/8 Basketball and 7/8 Softball.
 He is a UEFA accredited coach and has also served as Director of Coaching for Mineola Soccer Club on Long Island for many years in addition to running coaching clinics and camps throughout the tri-state area.